UnityGameStudio/Gemini-Unity-Package/README.md

 This plugin is provided as a custom Unity package that you can import into any existing project with the Unity version 2021.x and above.

-Once you've downloaded the Unity package, you can them import it into your project through the `Gemini_Manager` prefab.
+Once you've downloaded the Unity package, you can them import it into your project through the `Gemini_Manager_V2` prefab.

 ---